joindin/joindin-api/README.md

         npm test

+We also have a set of "destructive" tests, these create, edit and delete data as well as just reading it.
+These aren't safe to run on a live platform, but are very valuable in testing.
+Before you run them, you will need to run this query against your database:

+        insert into oauth_consumers (consumer_key, consumer_secret, user_id, enable_password_grant) values ('0000', '1111', '1', '1');

+Then run:

+        npm test_write

 ### Unit Tests

 There are some tests set up, which use PHPUnit; these can be found in the